Why WorldWise?

 I've reported from and about diverse parts of the world—from the Andes to Delhi and several places between—with work appearing in publications such as the Guardian, The Lancet, National Geographic, Nature and Undark magazine.

-I teach reporting on development in science communication at the University of Cambridge Institute for Continuing Education.
-I also serve on the advisory board of Global Health Film, and on the education committee of the World Federation of Science Journalists.
+I serve on the advisory board of Global Health Film and teach reporting on development in science communication at the University of Cambridge Institute for Continuing Education.

 Previously I was editor and consultant for SciDev.Net’s global edition, heading the op-ed section and managing special projects for in-depth coverage while working with a range of contributors, including high-profile figures and local journalists.